jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 [Default PC11 Configuration](/devices/pdp11/pc11/), so that you can easily load them into any machine with a [PC11](/modules/pdp11/lib/pc11.js), such as this [PDP-11/20 with Front Panel and Debugger](/devices/pdp11/machine/1120/panel/debugger/).

-As noted for other [DEC PDP-11 Tape Images](/apps/pdp11/tapes/), these "Absolute Format" tapes can be loaded directly into RAM using the machine's "Load" button instead of "Attach", allowing you to bypass the usual three-step process of loading the [Bootstrap Loader](/apps/pdp11/boot/bootstrap/) in order to load the [Absolute Loader](/apps/pdp11/tapes/absloader/) in order to load the desired tape.
+As noted for other [DEC PDP-11 Tape Images](/apps/pdp11/tapes/), these "Absolute Format" tapes can be read directly into RAM using the machine's "Read" button instead of "Load", allowing you to bypass the usual three-step process of loading the [Bootstrap Loader](/apps/pdp11/boot/bootstrap/) in order to load the [Absolute Loader](/apps/pdp11/tapes/absloader/) in order to load the desired tape.